 The first modern-day garage door sensor was invented in 1985.
 Since then, they have significantly evolved to become a must in garage doors.
 Garage door safety sensors have come a long way in recent years.
 Sensors today are more powerful than they were in the past.
 Furthermore, they have become more efficient, affordable, and easier to install than ever.
 Our experts at Titan Garage Doors NE listed the following facts about garage door safety sensors will help you understand why they are so important.

-What are garage door safety sensors?
+What is a garage door safety sensor?

 Garage door sensors must be installed at a proper height

-Sunlight can compromise garage door sensors
+Sunlight can compromise safety sensor

 Garage door sensors are not universal

 Some sensors are advertised as universal, claiming they will work with garage door openers of different brands.
 A useful rule of thumb is to purchase sensors with the same brand as your opener.
 Most often, only garage door openers from the same brand can communicate with safety sensors.
-In addition, a few garage door opener manufacturers produce special safety sensors with capabilities that are only compatible with their products.
+In addition, some garage door opener manufacturers produce special safety sensors with capabilities that are only compatible with their products.

 If you require garage door safety sensor replacement, you have come to the right place!
 Titan Garage Doors NE is your local garage door expert in Omaha, Nebraska.
 We offer a full range of residential garage door repair services, including garage door safety sensor repair.
 Browse our website or call us at (402) 513-0255 so we can assist you with your garage door needs.